OSGConnect/OUTDATED-tutorial-fsurf/README.md

 [FreeSurfer](http://freesurfer.net/) is a software package to analyze MRI images of human brains.
 The OSG has developed a command line utility, `fsurf`, that simplifies FreeSurfer computation on the Open Science Grid.
 The advantages of using  `fsurf` are:

-     (1) No need to worry about the job scheduler and write a HTCondor job description file (2) Provides a complete pipeline to analyze an MRI image (3) No need to worry about tranferring data to remote worker machines (4) Perfom analysis on multiple subjects via distributed high-throughput computing
+     (1) Handles job submission to OSG using appropriate flags for multi-core job slots (2) Provides a complete pipeline to analyze an MRI image (3) No need to worry about tranferring data to or from remote worker nodes

 ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-FreeSurfer/master/Figs/freesurfer_image_from_net.png )